landau-lab/PATH/README.md

 # PATH

+*Please note that this software is still in development and being updated*

 ### Introduction
 Here we introduce **PATH** -- the **P**hylogenetic **A**nalysis of **T**ranscriptional
-**H**eritability -- an analytical framework for quantifying cell state heritability versus plasticity and inferring cell state transition dynamics, in the context of *somatic evolution*, single-cell lineage trees or phylogenies.
+**H**eritability -- an analytical framework for quantifying cell state heritability versus plasticity and inferring cell state transition dynamics, in the context of *somatic evolution*, using single-cell lineage trees or phylogenies.
 For more information, see our [bioRxiv preprint]().

 Single-cell phylogenies represent the ancestral